-Such disciplined programming combinators have been extended from list-processing to other inductive structures thanks to one of the most significant advances in programming theory over the last decade: the so-called functorial approach to datatypes which originated mainly from [MA86], was popularized by [Mal90] and reached textbook format in [BdM97].
-A comfortable basis for exploiting polymorphism [Wad89], the "datatypes as functors" moto has proved beneficial at a higher level of abstraction, giving birth to polytypism [JJ96].
+Such disciplined programming combinators have been extended from list-processing to other inductive structures thanks to one of the most significant advances in programming theory over the last decade: the so-called functorial approach to datatypes which originated mainly from [27], was popularized by [26] and reached textbook format in [6].
+A comfortable basis for exploiting polymorphism [41], the "datatypes as functors" moto has proved beneficial at a higher level of abstraction, giving birth to polytypism [22].

-The literature on anas, catas and hylos is vast (see eg. [MH95], [JJ98], [GHA01]) and it is part of a broader discipline which has become known as the mathematics of program construction [Bac04].
+The literature on anas, catas and hylos is vast (see eg. [29], [21], [13]) and it is part of a broader discipline which has become known as the mathematics of program construction [2].
 This chapter provides an introduction to such as discipline.
 Only the calculus of catamorphisms is presented.
-The corresponding theory of anamorphisms and hylomorphisms demands further mathematical machinery (functions generalized to binary relations) and won't be dealt with before chapters 5 and 7.
-The results on mutual recursion presented in this chapter were pionered by Maarten Fokkinga [Fok92].
+The corresponding theory of anamorphisms and hylomorphisms demands further mathematical machinery (functions generalized to binary relations) and won't be dealt with before chapters 10 and 9.
+The results on mutual recursion presented in this chapter, pionered by Maarten Fokkinga [10], have been extended towards probabilistic functions [33].
+They have also shown to help in program understanding and reverse engineering [40].
+Recently, the whole theory has undergone significant advances throught further use of category theory notions such as adjunctions and conjugate functors [16, 17].